dramaticname/.github/profile/README.md

 🙋‍♀️ random organization for useless repos
 🌈 sussy baka
-🍿 i do like amorgos and discord
+🍿 i do like amorgos, discordos and afungus